raesene/container-security-site/defenders/kubernetes_security_architecture_considerations.md

 ## Pod Security Standards

 - Without restriction on privileged containers, pods can be used to escalate privileges to node access
-- Some capabilities will similarly allow for node access
+- Some capabilities like CAP_SYS_ADMINwill similarly allow for node access
-  - CAP_SYS_ADMIN

 ## Distributions